Blazorise/Blazorise.Articles/news/2022-12-13-release-notes-115/post.md

 A new maintenance release is now available to the general public.
 This release fixes some nasty bugs, particularly with the NumericPicker and Drag and Drop components.

-This new Blazorise 1.1.5 is a hotfix release to solve this and a few other minor issues that were fixed in the meantime.
-Blazorise 1.1.5 is a recommended upgrade for all Blazorise 1.1 and Blazorise 1.1.4 users.
+This new **Blazorise 1.1.5** is a hotfix release to solve this and a few other minor issues that were fixed in the meantime.
+Blazorise 1.1.5 is a **recommended upgrade for all Blazorise 1.1 and Blazorise 1.1.4 users**.

 For a detailed overview of the changes that 1.1.5 included and which are also part of this new release, please read the 1.1 support notes.